What is melanin in skin?

 It may come as a surprise for you to learn that there are no truly ‘white’ people – it is just some people have less melanin in their skin than others.

 UV radiation is most damaging when these epidermal cells are their busiest: dividing up to produce new cells.
 This is the critical time that UV can damage our DNA in the nucleus, which results in problems like skin cancer and mutations.

 Melanin production protects us from both UV radiation and Vitamin D deficiency.

-Interestingly over time our complexions became dark enough to protect our DNA from any UV damage, but still light enough to allow UVB, helping us synthesis Vitamin D, this is why melanin is key to skin health.
+Interestingly, over time, our complexions became dark enough to protect our DNA from any UV damage but still light enough to allow UVB in to help us synthesize Vitamin D. This is why melanin is key to your skin health.

-So now you know and if your ever asked what is melanin, you can say their our skins tiny umbrellas, that help shade us from the sun.
+So now you know, and if you’re ever asked, “what is melanin?” you can say they’re our skin’s tiny umbrellas that help shade us from the sun.